shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 In the case of pricing elasticity, we simply replace $$Y$$ with $$log Q$$ and replace $$T$$ with $$log P$$.
 To give some intuition, after we predict Price ($$log P$$) from confounding variables ($$W$$, e.g. is_holiday), we will get a residual, $$\tilde{log P}$$, which is uncorrelated with all confounding variables.

 In this way, we obtain a pricing elasticity $$\theta$$ with confounding variables controlled.
 In the example of hotels, we are able to get the true elasticity with is_tourist_season controlled.
-The impact of tourist season has been removed in Step 1 and Step 2.
+The impact of the tourist season has been removed in Step 1 and Step 2.

 ## Elasticity estimation in real world
-In real world, we usually face even worse situation than the confounding effects, which is insufficient data.
-Usually we take common strategies, such as regularization, ensemble learning, and cross-validation.
-There are more things we can do for elasticity estimation actually.
+In the real world, we usually face an even worse situation than the confounding effects, which is insufficient data.
+Usually, we take common strategies, such as regularization, ensemble learning, and cross-validation.
+There are more things we can do for elasticity estimation, actually.

-Suppose we are going to estimate the elasticity for a new product with only 1 week selling history.
+Suppose we are going to estimate the elasticity for a new product with only 1-week selling history.
 It is impossible to obtain a reliable elasticity with such limited data.
-But we have some similar product with long selling history.
+But we have some similar products with long selling history.
 Using the data of similar products can partially solve the data insufficiency.

-- The first strategy is to estimate the elasticities of those similar products, and take the average or weighted average.
+- The first strategy is to estimate the elasticities of those similar products and take the average or weighted average.
 The weights can be defined as the similarities between the new product and old products.
-- If there are some product-level factors can impact the elasticity of product, $$X$$, such as product color, we can fit all product together in a single model.
-We just need to induce them into model by setting $$\theta = \theta(X) = X \dot \beta$$, where $$X$$ is the factors that impact the elasticity, and $$\beta$$ is the corresponding coefficients.
+- If there are some product-level factors that can impact the elasticity of the product, $$X$$, such as product color, we can fit all products together in a single model.
+We just need to induce them into the model by setting $$\theta = \theta(X) = X \dot \beta$$, where $$X$$ is the factors that impact the elasticity, and $$\beta$$ is the corresponding coefficients.
 See this [article](https://matheusfacure.github.io/python-causality-handbook/22-Debiased-Orthogonal-Machine-Learning.html) [1] for the details.

 {% comment %}
 ## Beyond pricing elasticity